cloudflare/cloudflare-docs/content/cloudflare-for-saas/reference/notification-definitions.md

 ---
-title: Notifications definitions
+title: Webhook definitions
 pcx_content_type: reference
 weight: 5
 ---

-# Notification definitions
+# Webhook data definitions

-When you [create a webhook notification](/fundamentals/notifications/create-notifications/) for **SSL for SaaS Custom Hostnames**, you may want to automate responses to specific events (certificate issuance, failed validation, etc.).
+When you [create a webhook notification](/fundamentals/notifications/create-notifications/configure-webhooks/) for **SSL for SaaS Custom Hostnames**, you may want to automate responses to specific events (certificate issuance, failed validation, etc.).

 The following section details the data Cloudflare sends to a webhook destination.